 One of the greatest joys of working in cross-cultural evangelism, or missions, is getting to explore neighborhoods and areas where you would normally never find yourself.
 You get to dive into real cultural epicenters.
 These are places where other cultures truly live — not just the Epcot version.

 It was in one of these areas that I found myself recently.
-A section of New York City that you won’t find listed in tourist guides.
-It’s a culturally vibrant section of the city where many West African restaurants and shops can be found.
+A section of New York City that you will not find listed in tourist guides. it is a culturally vibrant section of the city where many West African restaurants and shops can be found.

 I walked into a small shop adorned with flags from several West African countries.
 The friend and fellow worker I was with is learning Soninke, one of many tribal languages common in West Africa.
 It is always an excellent conversation starter.

 He asked the shop owner about local Soninke speakers and expressed his desire to meet some in the area.
 This was the appetizer before the main conversational meal.
 He then asked if she was Muslim.
 This was not an unusual question.
 Many tribes from that part of the world are predominately Muslim.

 “No.” She replied.
 “I am a Christian.
 Most of my people are Christians.”
 She said flatly, indicating that the majority of her tribe in African was Christian.

 “Oh, praise God.
 We are Christians also.”
 My friend excitedly exclaimed.

 It caught us off guard.

 It was fantastic and brilliant at the same time.

 “Are you Christians or are you believers?”
 She asked.